atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 . it“
 “have gone and bought satins and tabbies; and I see your Ladyship and “the young Ladies are in very slight st silks..
 ^ * •'.
 .
-“Ch! the slighter the genteeler, ” said my Lady: “the weather is quite “hot, and none but the greasy citizens “are sweating in their damashs and “satins'
+“Ch! the slighter the genteeler, " said my Lady: “the weather is quite “hot, and none but the greasy citizens “are sweating in their damashs and “satins'
 '* - ^ '
 J 0 -.^
-Here'mrs. Jefferson, thinking herself hinted at, pushed her little plump « • • k - person forward, and said“ “people ‘‘ say what they will, I am sure that “everybody who can afford to buy “a winter fiik, always puts it on as foori “as Lord mayoi*st Day is over.”
+Here'mrs. Jefferson, thinking herself hinted at, pushed her little plump « • • k - person forward, and said“ “people ‘‘ say what they will, I am sure that “everybody who can afford to buy “a winter fiik, always puts it on as foori “as Lord mayoi*st Day is over."
 < ^ • ft
 • 9 * •,
 '* ' ' ft • »